Randall Cunningham: Philadelphia Eagles

 Cunningham was the Eagles' second-round pick, and the first quarterback selected in the 1985 NFL draft.
 Cunningham was also sought by the United States Football League's Tampa Bay Bandits that same year.
-Eagles owner Norman Braman refused to negotiate with Cunningham if he accepted offers from the Bandits.
-Ultimately, the USFL folded, thus ending that issue.
+Eagles owner Norman Braman refused to negotiate with Cunningham if he accepted offers from the Bandits.He wound up choosing the Eagles.
 In his rookie season he played sparingly as a backup to veteran Ron Jaworski but made a big splash with his uncanny scrambling ability, though he completed just 34 percent of his passes and threw just one touchdown against eight interceptions.
 In 1986, new head coach Buddy Ryan arrived in Philadelphia and made wholesale changes, many of them unorthodox, mostly due to his defensive-minded philosophy.
 At the quarterback position, Ryan designated 35-year-old Ron Jaworski the starter but would replace the veteran with the fleet-footed Cunningham in third-and-long situations where the latter's scrambling would presumably put the defense on its heels.
 After a hand injury to Jaworski in week 10, Cunningham would replace him as the Eagles' starter.
 Despite his limited service and speed, the Eagles' porous offensive line allowed him to be sacked a franchise record (and NFL record at the time) 72 times that season.
 Cunningham was permanently handed the Eagles' starting job for the 1987 season.
 Cunningham was said to have reached "elite" status during the 1988 season, as he was elected by league players as the NFC starting quarterback for the AFC-NFC Pro Bowl (the first black quarterback to ever be elected a starter).
 That same year, he combined with fellow Eagle Pro Bowler Reggie White to lead the Eagles to the NFC Eastern Division Championship.
 In the 1988 Divisional Playoffs, Cunningham threw 54 passes for 407 yards during the "Fog Bowl" 20–12 loss against the Chicago Bears, both of which remain playoff franchise records.
 He also shares the franchise record with 3 interceptions in that same game.
 (Note: Three interceptions in a single playoff game, record shared with Ron Jaworski and Donovan McNabb (who did it twice).)
 In the subsequent Pro Bowl a few weeks later, Cunningham was named game MVP as the NFC defeated the AFC, 28–3.

 In 1989, on October 2 Cunningham also set the regular season franchise record with 62 pass attempts (now shared with Nick Foles), also against the Chicago Bears.
 He had been an all-conference quarterback and punter while at UNLV, and unleashed a 91-yard punt against the Giants on December 3, the longest in Eagles history (and the fourth-longest ever).
 He had 20 punts during his career, with an average of 44.7 yards per punt.